JhonathanPinheiro/JhonathanPinheiro/README.md

 - 👋 Hi, I’m @JhonathanPinheiro
-- 👀 I’m interested in  aprender programação e  obter conhecimento na area
+- 👀 I’m interested in learn programming and gain knowledge in the area